Azure-Samples/azure-health-data-and-ai-samples/samples/client-assertion-generator/README.md

 ![](./images/download_certificate_2.png)
 </details>

-## Step 3: Generate Client Assertion and JWK
+## Step 3: Generate Client Assertion and JWKS

 A Visual Studio solution is provided under the `samples/client-assertion-generator` directory.
-This solution includes a simple console application that generates a signed JWT (client assertion) and JWK based on user input.
+This solution includes a simple console application that generates a signed JWT (client assertion) and JWKS based on user input.

 ### Running the Utility